messman/tidy/README.md

 ## Credits

-- I alone did design (via Sketch) and development (via VS Code) for this project.
 - Thank you to all the open-source contributors out there.
 You rock.
 - Some icons are courtesy of The Noun Project (for which I hold a license to use without attribution).
 - Thank you to the great people at NOAA and NWS for providing free APIs of tide and weather data.

-# Technical Stuff

-I may create a series of short articles to explain the development process (higher-level, not so much code).

 ## Tech

 This is a TypeScript frontend and TypeScript Node.js backend.
-This project is just small enough not to need a monorepo manager (though I did briefly consider using Rush for that purpose).

 Some of the major tech used:
 - `TypeScript` because, of course.